zencart/documentation/content/user/miscellaneous/can_zen_cart.md

 ---
 <!-- please keep this at the end -->
-### Is there a list of features that Zen Cart offers?
+### Is there a list of features that Zen Cart currently offers?
 Yes - see [What features does Zen Cart offer?](/user/about_us/features/)

+---

+### Is there a roadmap of Zen Cart features planned for the future?
+There is a subforum called [Development Road Map](https://www.zen-cart.com/forumdisplay.php?4-Development-Road-Map).